NNPDF/nnpdf/README.md

 If you intend to work on the code, then building from source is the recommended installation procedure.

-#### Prerequisites for compiled code
-- cmake
-- pkg-config
-- lhapdf6
-- gsl
-- libarchive
-- sqlite3
-- yaml-cpp
-- APFEL

-And optionally
-- fiatlux   (for QED fits)

-#### Prerequisites for validphys
-- python3.6
-- reportengine
-- matplotlib
-- blessings
-- scipy
-- pandas
-- requests
-- prompt_toolkit

-In general installing the most recent versions of these packages is supported.
 For precise version requirements, see
 [the conda specification](https://github.com/NNPDF/nnpdf/blob/master/conda-recipe/meta.yaml).

 #### Compiling the code